 Packet captures are one of the fastest ways to tell whether a problem lives in the network, the firewall, or the application itself.
 To install Wireshark on Ubuntu, the cleanest path is Ubuntu’s own APT package, while the Wireshark developers PPA only matters on the releases where Ubuntu ships an older branch.
 The package installs from the terminal on desktop and server images, but the Wireshark GUI still needs an active graphical session.

-If you are looking for a Wireshark download on Ubuntu, stick with the package-managed route instead.
-Ubuntu 26.04 (Resolute Raccoon) ships Wireshark 4.6.x in Universe, Ubuntu 24.04 (Noble Numbat) ships 4.2.x, and Ubuntu 22.04 (Jammy Jellyfish) stays on 3.6.x, so the PPA is most useful on Ubuntu 24.04 and 22.04 when you want the newer 4.6.x branch.
+If you are looking for a Wireshark download on Ubuntu, use APT instead of hunting for a standalone Ubuntu installer.
+The Wireshark download page points Ubuntu users to the Launchpad PPA, while Ubuntu 26.04 (Resolute Raccoon) already ships Wireshark 4.6.x in Universe.
+Ubuntu 24.04 (Noble Numbat) ships 4.2.x, and Ubuntu 22.04 (Jammy Jellyfish) stays on 3.6.x, so the PPA is most useful on Ubuntu 24.04 and 22.04 when you want the newer 4.6.x branch.

 Install Wireshark on Ubuntu

-Start with a package refresh so APT sees the current Universe package and any newer PPA candidate you decide to use.
+Start with a package metadata refresh so APT sees the current Universe package and any newer PPA candidate you decide to use.

 These commands use